 Windoze If you are copying from a Windoze application into a terminal window, select the text you want to copy and use control-C in the usual way.
 This places the text in your Windoze system clipboard.
 Now go into your terminal window and get into insert mode where you want to paste.
+It is also wise, in command mode, to enter: set paste.
 Right-click to paste the contents of your system clipboard into the terminal window.
 Many of you will say, "Why did the beginning of the text I copied get cut off or why didn't it appear at all?"
 This will occur if you are not in insert mode when you paste.
 It is important to be in insert mode before pasting to avoid unpleasant surprises.
 If this happens, hit ESC then u in command mode.
 The u command undoes the last vi command.
 Then you can take a fresh run at it.